 Tiffany & Co.

 Tiffany and Co is a luxury jewelry and specialty retailer, located and headquartered in Manhattan on fifth avenue.
-It is known particularly for its diamond and sterling silver jewelry.
+This brand is known particularly for diamond and sterling silver jewelry.
 Today, operated 326 stores globally.
 Today it is a household name, Tiffany and Co. remains America’s leading silversmith.

 The brand showcases its more extravagant and rare pieces in its yearly Blue Book collection, a mail-order catalog that started in 1845.
-Some of the most famous pieces to be produced include the Return To Tiffany, Tiffany Key, and Tiffany Soleste and their signature engagement rings.
+Some of the most famous pieces include the Return To Tiffany, Tiffany Key, and Tiffany Soleste and their signature engagement rings.

-Since its creation, it has been known for large and brightly colored pieces with chromatic effect.
+Since its creation, it is known for large and brightly colored pieces with chromatic effects.
 Bulgari as a brand also resurrected the cabochon cut, a popular antique gemstone cut.